mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 The second function of meditation is calming.
 Meditation relieves stress.
 There are five stages of calming the body:

-- Recognition - knowing the feeling is there
+- Recognition - knowing there is a feeling, naming it
-- Acceptance - knowing the feeling is true
+- Acceptance - knowing the feeling is true, knowing it really exists
-- Embracing - holding the feeling and being okay with it
+- Embracing - holding the feeling and being truly okay with it
 - Looking deeply - try to understand why it was caused
-- Insight - understanding why
+- Insight - understanding the many causes the bigger picture and solutions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Nzg5MTU0OTgsLTEyODU0OTQ3NTYsOT
+eyJoaXN0b3J5IjpbLTE0MzY3MzEzMzIsLTEyODU0OTQ3NTYsOT
 Q4NTIxODYyLC0xMDAzNTYyMjY3LC0xOTYzODEzMjc3LC0xNTk4
 NzI4ODA5LDE2NDg4ODc1NjQsOTY2NjU4Mzc0LC0zMjU2ODAyOT
 AsODkzNDI0NDIzLC0xMDk5NzA3MzE0LC0yOTM3Mzc0NDYsMTIz